Search results

 - Page… in the population and eventually, drenches fail to work.
 Because we still want our drenches to be effective for the stock that need them most, refugia is an important piece of any worm management plan. … Ideas for creating Refugia … light 2ths or ewes, don’t drench them and run them together with lambs.
 Avoid running lambs or R1 cattle as the sole stock class in a grazing area. … Refugia …

 - Page… is #1 No matter what systems are in place on a farm, very good nutrition greatly reduces the risk of worms to stock.
 Conversely, farms where underfeeding is a feature, frequently have issues with worms.
-Watch this video on risky …
+The tables below show you …